InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

           contributors were able to work on something in the community that contributed to their day job. )

-## Advocating The Communities Needs
+## Advocating The Community's Needs

 InnerSource communities exist in a corporate context and are thus more constrained than Open Source Communities, especially when the SW developed in